A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties: Conclusions

 \section{Conclusions}

-As proton imaging moves into clinical use and pCT imaging becomes available for treatment planning, robust image reconstruction with consistent statistical properties will be essential.
-We have defined a method using a least-squares iterative algorithm with a stopping criterion that produces pCT images with consistent noise properties.
+As proton imaging moves into clinical use and pCT imaging becomes available for treatment planning, robust image reconstruction with consistent statistical properties will be essential. {Iterative algorithms not using a specific metric or rationale for stopping iterations may produce images with an unknown and arbitrary level of convergence or smoothing.
+We resolve this issue by stopping iterations of a least-squares iterative algorithm when} \textit{r} {reaches the range of 0.5 to 1.} This defines an algorithm with a stopping criterion that produces pCT images with consistent noise properties.
 The stopping criterion applies generally to any object being imaged without prior knowledge of RSP, and is robust without relying on a detailed understanding of WEPL resolution.
 The resulting images have relatively low statistical correlations between voxels, while maintaining good spatial resolution.
 Future work will use this method with analysis of NPS to compare image noise and dose of pCT with other modalities such as dual-energy CT.